the episode

 Kimberly Faith: How many people have you met in different belief systems who talk about working, hoping they get to heaven, working for their salvation, or even people who say they’ve been born again, but are afraid they haven’t been good enough to keep it.

 John McLarty: Right.
-It goes that’s a good it’s a good variety of of reasons, working their way to heaven or thinking they’re saved by grace, but maybe they could do something so bad they could lose it.
+It goes that’s a good variety of reasons, working their way to heaven or thinking they’re saved by grace, but maybe they could do something so bad they could lose it.

 Kimberly Faith: Or they could even choose not to have it now.